markcheret/footnotes/readme.txt

 == Changelog ==

+= 1.5.1 =

+- Bugfix: Broken Settings link in the Plugin listing
+- Bugfix: Translation overhaul for German

 = 1.5.0 =
 - Add: Grouped the Plugin Settings into a new Menu Page called "ManFisher Plugins"
 - Add: Sub Page to list all other Plugins of the Contributors